Saudiimprint/visionteam-Wro2024/README.md

 - We used four batteries to provide a total of 12 volts.

-### Voltage Regulator

-- The voltage regulator maintains a stable output voltage for the robot's components.
 ### Switches

 - The robot includes two switches: one to power it on and off, and another to start the game.